 Currently, mapping and routing companies such as ESRI, HERE, TomTom, Waze, Moovit dominate this domain together with analytics service providers (e.g., Geotab, Inrix, Populus, PTV).
-Data is generally offered either through an API or a subscription scheme.
+98 Data is generally offered either through an API or a subscription scheme.
 While the emission reporting of personal cars is well covered by the current services, data for other transport modes is scarcely available.
 One of the major challenges is different calculation models which makes integration and comparison difficult especially for indirect emissions which involve many parameters at play.
-The Transport Cloud aims to integrate and create emission-related datasets and provide a catalogue of models for emission modelling.
-The project output will help close knowledge gaps and for managing related crises through enhanced mitigation, preparedness, response and recovery actions.